 On this episode of Digital Trend Live, hosts Greg Nibler and Drew Prindle dig into the biggest-trending tech stories of the day, including the return of Apple Maps, an electric Hummer, walking on Mars, and more.

-We continue our coverage of Super Bowl LIV, where Caleb Denison talks about the 5G experience in Miami, where carriers and the NFL are kicking off major
+We continue our coverage of Super Bowl LIV, where Caleb Denison talks about the 5G experience in Miami, where carriers and the NFL are kicking off major 5G initiatives.

 The Super Bowl isn’t the only game happening in Miami, as Riley Winn covers the Twitch Rival: Streamer Bowl, where NFL players and popular streamers face off to battle in Fortnite.